stackbit-projects/magenta-oak-80881/content/pages/index.md

         style: button
 seo:
   title: SEO by Josh
-  description: The preview of the Fresh theme
+  description: >-
+    IWe are a provider of SEO services specializing in the unique needs of small businesses
   extra:
     - name: 'og:type'
       value: website